-The Randy Meisner 1982 self-titled solo album was Randy’s third (2nd self-titled) solo album released August, 1982, and Mike Flicker was the producer.
-Heart’s Ann and Nancy Wilson sang on this album.
-It was released on the Epic label, and also on the album were Denny Carmassi, John Corey, Tom Erak, Mitchell Froom, Nicky Hopkins, Dixon House, Phil Kenzie, Howard Leese, Marcy Levy, Brian Smith, Sterling Smith, and Tower of Power Horns.
+The Randy Meisner 1982 self-titled solo album was Randy’s third (2nd self-titled) solo album and was released in August, 1982.
+Mike Flicker was the producer.
+Flicker established himself as a major independent producer with artists that included Poco, Al Stewart, Randy Meisner, Nantucket, Wendy Waldman, Heart, and Trooper.
+Randy’s album was released on the Epic label, and also on the album were Denny Carmassi, John Corey, Tom Erak, Mitchell Froom, Nicky Hopkins, Dixon House, Phil Kenzie, Howard Leese, Marcy Levy, Brian Smith, Sterling Smith, and Tower of Power Horns.
+Heart’s Ann and Nancy Wilson also sang on this album.

 Randy’s first solo album in 1978 was also a self-titled album “Randy Meisner“, and his second album in 1980 was called “One More Song“.
-The album designer and art director was John Kosh.
+The album designer and art director was John Kosh for this newest album.
 He was also the designer of Randy’s 1978 solo album, One More Song solo album, and the Hotel California album.

-Randy Meisner 1982 self-titled solo album and setlist
+Randy Meisner 1982 self-titled solo album and song list

 From CD insert